ropensci/roweb/tutorials/rplos_tutorial.md

 ```
 #> $meta
 #>   numFound start maxScore
-#> 1     2676     0       NA
+#> 1     2835     0       NA
 #>
 #> $data
 #>                             id
 #> 1 10.1371/journal.pbio.0040198
 #> 2 10.1371/journal.pbio.0030246
 #> 3 10.1371/journal.pone.0012421
-#> 4 10.1371/journal.pbio.0030389
+#> 4 10.1371/journal.pone.0002817
 #> 5 10.1371/journal.pbio.1000342
 #>                                                                             title
 #> 1                                                                     All for All
 #> 2                                     School Students as Drosophila Experimenters
 #> 3                            Host Range and Specificity of the Drosophila C Virus
-#> 4               New Environments Set the Stage for Changing Tastes in Mates
+#> 4 High-Resolution, In Vivo Magnetic Resonance Imaging of Drosophila at 18.8 Tesla
 #> 5       Variable Transcription Factor Binding: A Mechanism of Evolutionary Change
 ```

 `plostitle` searches across titles, and in this case returns the title and journal of the matching papers